The author is a guitarist and bassist with over 35 years of experience as a musician.

 The screws holding the bridge to the body (six for vintage designs and two for modern designs) act as a pivot point, and springs mounted inside the guitar body apply tension that counteracts the string tension.
 By pushing or pulling on the bar, and thereby increasing or decreasing tension on the strings, the player can change the pitch of the notes.

 It really doesn't matter as the terms have pretty much become interchangeable when you are talking about bridges.
-Of course if you get confused you can just call it a whammy b
+Of course, if you get confused you can just call it a whammy bar.

 The Floyd Rose Double-Locking bridge was a ground-breaking design that emerged during the golden age of shred back in the ‘80s.
 It continues to be the top option for many metal guitarists and shredders today.